 Key Responsibilities and Job Duties

-Engage grant alumnae and mentors as part of the ABF experience and seek opportunities to support alumnae.
+· Engage alumni and mentors as part of the ABF experience and seek opportunities to support alumni

-Work closely with the board chair and executive committee to ensure the board of directors adheres to governance best practices that maximizes board input, engagement, and stewardship.
+· Work closely with the Board Chair and Executive Committee to ensure the Board adheres to governance best practices that maximize board input, engagement, and stewardship

-Support a healthy and vibrant work culture that emphasizes collaboration, utilizes the skills, passion, and potential of staff to advance both individual career aspirations and goals of ABF.
+· Support a healthy and vibrant work culture that emphasizes collaboration, utilize the skills, passion, and potential of staff to advance both individual career aspirations and goals of ABF

 Skills and Competencies